LF-denoising/LF-denoising/README.md

 ```bash
 python test.py
 ```

+The testing process will take usually 10 seconds ~ 3 minutes, depending on the computation ability of your system.

 You can use your own model by assigning the pth directory, denoise model name and epoch number by